-- 1. A house or flat that is let to three or more unrelated households, who share a kitchen, bathroom, or toilet. - 2.
-A building which has been converted entirely into self contained flats, and that conversion did not meet the standards of the 1991 Building Regulations, where more than 1/3 of the flats are let on short-term tenancies. - 3.
-The property must be the tenant's main home or principal address.
-Properties let to migrant workers or students will be treated as their only home.
+- 1. A house or flat that is let to three or more people living across two or more households, who share a kitchen, bathroom or toilet. - 2.
+A building which has been converted entirely into self contained flats, and that conversion did not meet the standards of the 1991 Building Regulations, where more than 1/3 of the flats are let on short-term tenancies. - The property must be the tenant's main home or principal address.
+Properties let to migrant workers or students will be treated as their only